-These stem cells are being used to treat many neurological conditions, such as multiple sclerosis and Parkinson’s disease.
+These stem cells are being used in many therapies for neurological conditions, such as multiple sclerosis and Parkinson’s disease.
 Stromal vascular fraction (SVF) of adipose (fat) tissue is a rich source of mesenchymal stem cells (MSCs).

 Stromal vascular fraction is a component of lipoaspirate, which is fat cells obtained from liposuction of excess adipose tissue.
 Lipoaspirate contains stem cells, which have the capacity for multilineage differentiation.
 SVFs are being used for many neurological conditions.

 Adipose tissue yields a much higher number of stem cells than blood or bone marrow.
 In 200 milliliters of adipose tissue, there are millions of dormant stem cells.
 Bone marrow only yields thousands.
 In addition, patients receive their own stem cells, so there is low risk for a reaction or adverse immune event.
-MSCs have been proven to transform into other types of cells, which mean they can become nerve cells to treat neurological conditions.
+MSCs have been proven to transform into other types of cells, which mean they can become nerve cells to use in the therapy of neurological conditions.

-Stem cells are infused into the bloodstream, and also, injected into localized tissues.
+Stem cells are infused or deployed into the bloodstream, and also may be, injected into localized tissues.
 Stem cells are attracted to signals from inflammatory cells.
 Distressed signals also trigger stem cells to differentiate into other cells.
-These differentiation cells will integrate with target tissues, such as nerves, cartilage, and bone.
+These differentiation cells will integrate with target tissues, such as nerves, cartilage, bone, etc.

 Lindvall O & Kokaia Z (2006).
 Stem cells for the treatment of neurological disorders.
 Nature, 441(29).